cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

 CakePHP view templates are presentation-flavored PHP code that is inserted inside the application's layout.
-While we'll be creating HTML here, Views can also generated JSON, CSV or even binary files like PDFs.
+While we'll be creating HTML here, Views can also generate JSON, CSV or even binary files like PDFs.

 A layout is presentation code that is wrapped around a view.
 Layout files contain common site elements like headers, footers and navigation elements.
-You application can have multiple layouts, and you can switch between them, but for now, let's just use the default.
+Your application can have multiple layouts, and you can switch between them, but for now, let's just use the default.